 Unlike some cities, Fountain Inn isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fountain Inn are a mix of both white- and blue-collar jobs.
-Overall, Fountain Inn is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fountain Inn who work in sales jobs (16.37%), office and administrative support (9.45%), and personal care services (7.91%).
+Overall, Fountain Inn is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Fountain Inn who work in sales jobs (12.42%), office and administrative support (10.72%), and management occupations (8.44%).

-Fountain Inn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fountain Inn does not have a public transit system used by locals to get to and from work.

 Fountain Inn is an extremely ethnically-diverse city.
 The people who call Fountain Inn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fountain Inn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fountain Inn include Irish, German, Italian, and African.
+Important ancestries of people in Fountain Inn include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Fountain Inn is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include Spanish and Italian.